 FTP Access: It’s very easy to transfer files using FTP or File Transfer Protocol; hence, this is a must feature for your blog.

-Databases: You probably don’t need these when you have a small site, but in case, you are planning something big, make sure the hosting package supports most reliable database types such as postgreSQL and MySQL.
+Databases: You probably don’t need these when you have a small site, but in case, you are planning something big, make sure the hosting package supports the most reliable database types such as PostgreSQL and MySQL.

 Though not absolutely mandatory, it does not hurt if you can get the following with your hosting package: